Customer story: Richard

 East-facing and west-facing solar panels can be very productive.
 We can install panels on a north-facing roof, but we don’t recommend it.
 There’s very little sunlight so you won’t generate as much electricity.

 With a solar and battery system, you’ll be buying less electricity from the grid.
-You can also sell any excess electricity to the grid (earning on average £600 per year).
-Combining these savings, your annual electricity bills can fall by around 89%.
+You can also sell any excess electricity to the grid (earning on average £350 per year).
+Combining these savings, your annual electricity bills can fall by up to 103%.

 If you sign up for Sunsave Plus, your savings will work a bit differently.
 But you could have more money in your pocket each month, despite the monthly payments.
 Find out more about savings with Sunsave Plus.